open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 **Status**: [Experimental](../document-status.md) -
-The standard OpenTelemetry SDK SHOULD implement an isolated processor, as described below.
+The standard OpenTelemetry SDK SHOULD implement an isolating processor, as described below.

 Other common processing scenarios SHOULD be first considered